Get E-Book

 socket.destroy();

 HTTP keep-alive lives higher.
 It means the HTTP layer keeps a TCP connection open for more than one request-response exchange.
 HTTP agents and connection pools decide when to reuse or retire those connections.
 A TCP socket can have SO_KEEPALIVE enabled while an HTTP agent also manages HTTP keep-alive.
-Separate layers.
-Separate timers.
+They are separate layers with separate timers.

-The common production bug is mismatched idle policy.
+A common production bug is mismatched idle timing.
 Your Node socket may wait minutes before TCP probes.
 A proxy or load balancer may drop idle flows sooner.
-A client may keep a pooled HTTP connection and write a new request into a path the network already forgot.
+A client may keep a pooled HTTP connection and later write a request into a path the network already removed.
 Chapter 10 and later platform chapters own the pool and infrastructure policy.
-At the raw socket level, the fix starts by naming the timers: Node inactivity timeout, TCP keep-alive probe delay, and any external idle timeout.
+At the raw socket level, start by naming the timers -

 Keep-alive also has cost.
 Every idle connection with probes enabled can generate periodic packets and kernel timer work.
-On a small service, that cost is small.
+On a small service, the cost is usually small.
 On a server holding hundreds of thousands of mostly idle sockets, probe settings become capacity settings.
-Lower probe delays detect dead peers sooner and spend more network and CPU budget doing it.
+Lower delays detect dead peers sooner and spend more network and CPU budget doing it.

-Use keep-alive for stale TCP path detection.
+Use TCP keep-alive for stale TCP path detection.
 Use application messages for application health.
-A custom protocol that needs to know whether the remote application loop is responsive should send protocol-level heartbeats or deadlines.
+A custom protocol that needs to know whether the remote application loop is responsive should use protocol-level heartbeats or deadlines.
 TCP keep-alive sees only the peer TCP stack.

-There is also a failure timing gap between the last successful byte and the final error.
+There is also a delay between the last successful byte and the final error.
 Suppose a connection sits idle for 60 seconds.
 The local keep-alive delay expires.
 The OS sends a probe.
 A network device has already forgotten the flow and drops it.
 The OS sends more probes according to its configured count and interval.
-Only after the probe sequence fails does the socket transition into an error or close path visible to Node.
+Only after the probe sequence fails does the socket move into an error or close path visible to Node.

 socket.on('error', err => {